Ma Chengyuan

 Ma Chengyuan (马承源; 3 November 1927 – 25 September 2004) was a Chinese archaeologist, epigrapher, and president of the Shanghai Museum.
 He was credited with saving priceless artifacts from destruction during the Cultural Revolution, and was instrumental in raising funds and support for the rebuilding of the Shanghai Museum.
 He was a recipient of the John D. Rockefeller III Award, and was awarded the Legion of Honour by French President Jacques Chirac.

 Ma was an authority on ancient Chinese bronzes and published more than 80 books and academic papers, including a 16-volume encyclopedia of the bronzes.
 He was responsible for recovering ancient relics including the Jin Hou Su Bianzhong and Warring States period bamboo strips, which are now considered China's national treasures.

-Ma suffered from depression in his final years, and committed suicide in September 2004.

 Early life and career

 Ma Chengyuan was born in 1927 in Shanghai.
-In 1946, he joined an underground cell of the Communist Party of China, and graduated from the history department of Daxia University in Shanghai, a predecessor of East China Normal University, in 1951.
+In 1946, he joined an underground cell of the Chinese Communist Party, and graduated from the history department of Daxia University in Shanghai, a predecessor of East China Normal University, in 1951.
 He worked for the education department of the Shanghai Municipal Government before joining the Shanghai Museum in 1954.
 Ma was originally assigned to be a manager and Communist Party secretary of the museum, but he resigned from his political positions in 1956 to focus on academic work, and later became director of the bronze research department.

 Cultural Revolution

-As the Cultural Revolution erupted in 1966, Chairman Mao Zedong called for the destruction of the Four Olds, and teenage Red Guards rampaged through people's homes to destroy relics of pre-Communist China.
+As the Cultural Revolution erupted in 1966, Chairman of the Chinese Communist Party Mao Zedong called for the destruction of the Four Olds, and Red Guards rampaged through people's homes to destroy relics of pre-Communist China.
 Desperate Shanghai collectors sought protection of their antiques at the Shanghai Museum, and Ma slept in his office to take phone calls and to dispatch museum employees around the clock.

 Ma initially kept the Red Guards out of the museum by organizing his employees as fake Red Guards, and protected the relics by painting Maoist slogans over the display cases.
 However, some of his own staff were soon swept by the revolutionary fervour.
 An extremist faction of museum workers seized Ma along with other senior officials, and imprisoned him in a storage room for nine months.
 Trying to coerce the officials into confessing that they were "traitors", the extremists repeatedly lifted them up and dropped them onto the marble floor.
 Several of Ma's colleagues died.
 Ma survived the torture, and was sent to a labour camp in Hubei province for five years.

 In 1972, after American President Richard Nixon's historic visit to China, Ma was brought back to Shanghai to organize an exhibition of archaeological treasures to tour the United States.
 The Cultural Revolution ended after the death of Mao in 1976.